 Use Project Database (Revit addin only)

-Enables transmittals to be recorded so transmittal issue sheets can be generated. <!–
+Enables transmittals to be recorded so transmittal issue sheets can be generated.
+When enabled, a “Load settings from database” button becomes available to load previously saved settings from the project database. <!–

 Template database